Ouranosinc/Legal-Ouranos/PAVICS/PAVICS_Conditions_PrivacyPolicy_en_fr.md

 we will delete your information from our records, subject to any legal obligations that may require its retention.

-**Legal Basis for Processing**

-OURANOS processes personal data based on one or more of the following legal bases:

-1. **Consent**: We may process personal data based on the explicit consent provided by the individuals for specific purposes.
-You have the right to withdraw your consent at any time by contacting us using the information provided in this privacy policy.

-2. **Contractual Necessity**: In certain circumstances, we may process personal data to fulfill our contractual obligations or to take necessary steps prior to entering into a contract with you.

-3. **Legal Obligation**: We may process personal data when it is necessary to comply with applicable laws, regulations, or legal obligations imposed on OURANOS.

-4. **Legitimate Interests**: We may process personal data based on our legitimate interests, which include conducting research, improving our services, ensuring network and information security, and protecting the rights and interests of OURANOS and individuals involved.
-We will carefully balance our legitimate interests with your rights and freedoms, and you have the right to object to such processing.

-5. **Vital Interests**: In situations where it is necessary to protect the vital interests of individuals or others, we may process personal data.

-6. **Public Task**: We may process personal data when it is necessary for the performance of tasks carried out in the public interest or in the exercise of official authority entrusted to OURANOS.

-We ensure that the legal basis for processing personal data is identified and documented in accordance with applicable data protection laws.
-The specific legal basis for each processing activity will depend on the nature of the data and the purpose of processing.

 **General information and how to exercise your rights**

 If you have any questions regarding our Privacy Policy, accessing your